-So, you want to know how to study during the holidays?
-It’s a very different question to whether you will study during the holidays, but that’s what I’ve written this post.
-I think it’s definitely worth it to get a head start on your next semester; a small investment at this stage will cut down your workload in the next semester, help you hit the ground running, and prevent you from falling behind.
+So, you’re wondering whether you should study during the holidays?
+It’s a good question.
+I personally think it’s worth it to get a head start on your next semester; a small investment (key word being small) at this stage will cut down your workload in the next semester, help you hit the ground running, and prevent you from falling behind.

 What you need to do during your holidays